Single Atoms with 6000-Second Trapping Lifetimes in Optical-Tweezer Arrays at Cryogenic Temperatures: Conclusion

 \section{Conclusion}

-In this work, we have demonstrated, using a relatively simple setup, the trapping of single atoms in arrays of optical tweezers in a 4~K environment, with long lifetimes in the 300~s range, that already open exciting prospects.
+In this work, we have demonstrated, using a relatively simple setup, the trapping of single atoms in arrays of optical tweezers in a 4~K environment, with long lifetimes of over 6000~s, that open exciting prospects.
 We now discuss possible ways to improve the performance in the future.

 Using the same setup, the next step will consist in realizing large rearranged arrays with hundreds of single atoms.
-The $16$-times improvement in lifetime as compared to our room-temperature setup, where 200-atom defect-free arrays are routinely obtained, should make it possible to reach $\sim800$-atoms defect-free arrays (the necessary 1,600 optical tweezers still correspond, for a trapping wavelength of 830~nm, to an acceptable heat load for the cryostat).
+Defect-free arrays of $\sim800$-atoms seem to be within reach in our setup (the necessary 1,600 optical tweezers still correspond, for a trapping wavelength of 830~nm, to an acceptable heat load for the cryostat).
 In the current stage, with ITO coating on the aspheric lenses and appropriate anti-reflection coatings on the windows, the setup is compatible with Rydberg excitation, albeit without the possibility of electric field control.
 A direct measurement of Rydberg level lifetimes using a ponderomotive bottle-beam trap~\cite{Barredo2020} would be interesting, to check the Rydberg state lifetime increase due to the suppression of BBR-induced transitions.
 Adding a set of electrodes on the lens holder, and possibly a microwave antenna for coherent manipulation in the Rydberg manifold, will be a relatively simple upgrade of the current setup.

-To improve the residual pressure even further, the next step would be to make the system bakeable, such that the base pressure, already at room temperature, would correspond to lifetimes of tens of seconds.
+To improve the residual pressure even further, the ultimate step would be to make the system bakeable.
 For that, the design needs to use a removable PTR, which requires to use radiators in a chamber filled with buffer gas as the vibration-decoupling heat exchanger, in place of the copper braids used here.
 Another possible improvement would be to maximize the cryopumping efficiency using porous materials such as activated charcoal.
-Such a setup, although more involved than the one used in the current work, is perfectly realistic, and will certainly allow reaching 1000-atom scale tweezers arrays, and maybe even more if combined with techniques~\cite{Sompet2013,Lester2015,Brown2019,Aliyu2021} that allow for an initial loading efficiency of the array way above 50\%, thus reducing both the assembly time and the required trapping laser power.
+Such a setup, although more involved than the one used in the current work, is perfectly realistic.
+Cryogenic setups will certainly allow reaching 1000-atom scale tweezers arrays, and maybe even more if combined with techniques~\cite{Sompet2013,Lester2015,Brown2019,Aliyu2021} that allow for an initial loading efficiency of the array way above 50\%, thus reducing both the assembly time and the required trapping laser power.